 The first thing on everyone’s mind post 6am run must be a unanimous: Breakfast!
 We immediately made way to Bills Beans for a scrumptious shakshuka.

-We came to an agreement that despite it being a rather poor recovery scheme, booking a wine tour post half marathon was an essential when in Orange.
+We came to an agreement that despite it being a rather poor recovery scheme, booking a wine tour post half marathon was essential while in Orange.
 We had heard of a few cellar door recommendations from previous travellers and despite efforts to ‘book’ a wine tour, we opted to use the Orange taxi service instead.
 We’d hand picked three to visit within a three hour window – fool proof!
 First up:

 Colmar was by far the crowd pleaser (thanks Brad!), hearing from Bill Shrapnel (owner and winemaker) was refreshing and honest – without any of the usual BS wine talk.
 I could listen to Bill talk about Pinot Noir all afternoon and in fact, I rather did.
 I enjoyed every single tasting we were offered bar one, which made it hard to select just two.
 My pick were the 2017 Colmar Estate Pinot Gris and the 2014 Colmar Estate Block 3 Pinot Noir.
-Would not visit Orange without stopping by, don’t miss it!
+Would not visit Orange, Australia without stopping by, don’t miss it!

 By this point, our sips were slightly shorter as our steps slightly swayed as we make way to our last cellar door:

 No history of Orange would be complete without mention of Phillip Shaw.
 The undulating Koomooloo estate didn’t so much put the area on the map, rather it got a pencil out and drew (it).wineaustralia.com